Application Requirements and Procedures

 All application materials and documents become property of Penn Dental Medicine and will not be returned to the applicant.

-MOHS Program Application – All applicants must submit an application through the Penn Dental Medicine (PDM) applicant portal by April 14, 2023 for the class entering August 2023.
+MOHS Program Application – All applicants must submit an application through the Penn Dental Medicine (PDM) applicant portal by either February 6, 2026 or April 10, 2026 for the class entering August 2026.

-Application Fee – A non-refundable application fee of $80 will be collected at the time of application.
+Application Fee – A non-refundable application fee of $100 will be collected at the time of application.
+No application fee waivers are available.

-Letters of Evaluation — Two letters of evaluation from professors or a committee letter prepared by the school’s prehealth advisor and/or a committee familiar with the applicant’s academic abilities is required.
-Letters must be on letterhead and include a signature and title.
+Letters of Evaluation — Applicants must submit two letters of evaluation from professors or someone who can speak to the their academic abilities is required.
+Letters must be on letterhead stationery and include an original hand-written signature and title.
 Letters of evaluation from evaluators will be requested electronically by the applicant while completing the application in the applicant portal.

 DAT Scores – Not required but may be self-reported and uploaded in the PDM applicant portal and are not used for admission consideration.